Pompeii Baths -

 To locate the baths of Pompeii, check our Map of Ancient Pompeii

-• SUBURBAN BATHS – this complex was a privately owned facility located just outside the city walls.
+SUBURBAN BATHS – this complex was a privately owned facility located just outside the city walls.
 It had an imitation cave from which a waterfall ran and was decorated with a mosaic depicting Mars and cherubs.
-In the changing room, there were 16 panels showing erotic scenes.
+In the changing room, 16 panels were showing erotic scenes.

 • FORUM BATHS – they had the usual sequence of rooms as well as the porticoed palestra, or the gym, and elegantly decorated rooms.